sugataa/rails-foundation/README.md

 So, you know how to create regular ol' Rails app...but you want to make that same Rails app slick and **dockerized**.
 Well then, this is the **perfect foundation** for you.

-All you need is to do is:
-- clone this repo
-- copy over the contents to your rails folder
-- finish the remaining steps

-You are getting the following tech:

 | Tech              | Are           | Version  |
 | ----------------- |:-------------:| --------:|
 | Container         | **Docker**    |  1.12.1  |